booyaa/hyperironclad/README.md

 # catalogue

-- files.sh - creates a temporary container that allows you to access the files in a data container
+- files.sh - creates a temporary container that allows you to access the files in a data container.
+- query.sh - fires up a mysql client against your mysql/mariadb container.
+- restore.sh - restore script, currently only handles wordpress files. sql restore to follow.

 # hyper?